pratyushdubey29/532_project/README.md

   In these statements change the value of "user" and "password" to the values specified during initializing of MySQL on the system

+###  File Description and Content
-###  - MySQLQueries.sql file constits of the MySQL Analysis
+     - MySQLQueries.sql file constits of the MySQL Analysis
      - SparkSQL_Queries_and_Python.py contains the code for PySpark analysis and visualizations using Matplotlib
      - models_for_delay_prediction.py file has the Machine Learning component of the Project